SimarKareer/ViNL/README.md

 Install `requirements.txt` for each submodule and main repo.
 <!-- Put a set of models on google drive for evaluation -->

+### To train nav policy from scratch
+Use this [repo](https://github.com/naokiyokoyama/robot-nav/tree/main) to train the navigation policy, and use this version of habitat [lab](https://github.com/joannetruong/habitat-lab/tree/vinl)

 ## Code Structure
 - root
     - The root folder is a fork of [legged_gym](https://leggedrobotics.github.io/legged_gym/)